-An Initial Disclosure must be submitted and approved (i)-for any current or prospective situation or Outside in advance of undertaking any Outside Activity.
+An Initial Disclosure must be submitted and approved for any current or prospective situation or Outside Activity that may raise questions of a real or apparent Conflict of Interest or Conflict of Time Commitment.
 This written disclosure shall fully describe the context, extent, and nature of the situation or activity and, if applicable, the amount of time to be spent, including travel time.
 An Initial Disclosure must also be submitted and approved upon obtaining a Significant Financial or Managerial Interest, or in the case of a new Employee, promptly upon signing their initial appointment.
 Initial Disclosures must be made as they occur and may not be summarily made in the Annual Certification process described in Section A.2.